wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase1.md

 # Line of Business Application Workload Phase 1: Configure Azure

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.

 In this phase of deploying an intranet-only, high-availability line of business application in Azure infrastructure services, you build out the Azure networking and storage infrastructure.
-You must complete this phase before moving on to [Phase 2](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase2).
-See [Deploy a High-Availability Line of Business Application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview) for all of the phases.
+You must complete this phase before moving on to [Phase 2](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase2/).
+See [Deploy a High-Availability Line of Business Application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview/) for all of the phases.

 Azure must be provisioned with these basic network components: